 Instead of focusing on a diagnosis, officers will learn to respond to the behaviors and clarity in thought process an person exhibits at the time of contact.
 This allows officers to coordinate an intervention response that is as safe and effective as possible for everyone involved.
 Each section of VirTra’s “Mental Illness: A Practical Approach” goes further in-depth in recognition of signs and symptoms as well as effective and safe intervention techniques.

 For each curriculum, instructors are given slide presentations, booklets, pre- and post-tests, evaluation forms and simulator scenarios.
 This allows officers to learn the material in the classroom, then implement their new training in a real-life situation displayed in the simulator.
-Training after this manner ensures officers are well-rounded and skills are easily transferred to the field.
+Training in this manner ensures officers are well-rounded and skills are easily transferred to the field.

 Nicole Florisi started her public safety career in 1999 as a communication specialist.
 In 2002, she became a certified peace officer for the state of Arizona.
 She has been a law enforcement trainer and instructor for the past 15 years.
 Her areas of expertise are in crisis intervention and de-escalation, crisis negotiations, child abduction response, domestic violence, and human trafficking.
 She was also a Drug Recognition Expert and Instructor, Standardized Field Sobriety Test Instructor, and forensic phlebotomist.
 Nicole was the lead negotiator for the regional SWAT team for 12 years.